 Once a 200-plus-year-old cottonwood where it's been claimed that Chief Ouray, his wife Chipeta and Ouray’s braves met with white settlers to smoke the pipe of peace and settle their differences, what remains of the Ute Council Tree is a 23-foot stump.
 Chipeta was said to have been the only American Indian woman ever permitted to sit in council meetings.
 The site, still considered a cultural landmark, is accompanied by a sign placed by the Delta County Historical Society.

 4. Canyons of the Ancients National Monument, Dolores

 There are more than 6,000 documented archaeological sites in this “outdoor museum,” but most are not marked or obvious to the untrained eye.
 Read: Fewer crowds, but a find-it-yourself approach.
-A great starting point is the Anasazi Heritage Center, which provides information on exploring the monument, as well as exhibits on archaeology and local history, two 12th-century archaeological sites and a nature trail.
+A great starting point is the Canyons of the Ancients Visitor Center & Museum, which provides information on exploring the monument, as well as exhibits on archaeology and local history, two 12th-century archaeological sites and a nature trail.

 5. Hovenweep National Monument